How to Build a RAG Knowledge Base Chatbot with Open-Source Tools (2026)

 RAG success rule

 If retrieval is weak, the LLM cannot save you.
 Invest first in clean ingestion, chunking, metadata, and retrieval tuning.
+Most “bad RAG” problems are retrieval problems.

-2. Minimal RAG Architecture
+2. Minimal RAG architecture (reference diagram)

 Minimal “works today” stack

-Ollama (LLM) + SentenceTransformers (embeddings) + Qdrant (vector DB) + a small FastAPI service.
+Local LLM (Ollama) + SentenceTransformers (embeddings) + Qdrant (vector DB) + a small FastAPI service.

-4. Step 1: Ingest and Normalize Documents
+4. Step 1: Ingest and normalize documents

-5. Step 2: Chunking Strategy (Settings That Matter)
+5. Step 2: Chunking strategy (settings that matter)

 Chunking pitfall